 - How can we improve our preparations?

-Family survival requires good leadership and involves much more than telling them what to do it.
+Family survival requires good leadership and involves much more than telling them what to do.
 Family survival is about being a better person for them.
 Encouraging them to learn new things and keeping them informed is what makes a good team.
 Leading your loved ones is the hardest job during a crisis scenario, but you should never give up on them.

 Self-sufficiency and Preparedness solutions recommended by our readers: